Diane Warren: Early life

-Warren, the youngest of three daughters, was born to David, an insurance salesman, and Flora Warren, in the Los Angeles community of Van Nuys, where she said she felt misunderstood and "alienated" as a child growing up.
+Warren, the youngest of three daughters, was born to David, an insurance salesman, and Flora Warren (née Bressler), in the Los Angeles community of Van Nuys, where she said she felt misunderstood and "alienated" as a child growing up.
 Her family's surname "Warren" was originally "Wolfberg", but her father changed the name because he wanted it to sound less Jewish.
 Warren says she was rebellious as a child and told NPR's Scott Simon that she got into trouble and ran away as a teen but returned because she missed her cat.

 As a child, Warren loved listening to music and dreamed of performing on the radio herself.
 She was also influenced by music her parents and her sisters would play.
 She began writing music when she was 11 but took a more serious approach at 14, commenting "music saved me."
 Warren has said that her mother asked her to give up her dream of a songwriting career and take a secretarial job.
 Her father continued to believe in her and encouraged her.
 In addition, he bought her a 12-string guitar and a metal shed for her to practice and took her to music auditions.
 She wrote Celine Dion's 1996 song "Because You Loved Me" as a tribute to her father for his encouragement.

 She attended Los Angeles Pierce College and graduated from California State University, Northridge in 1978, but largely considered her education a waste as she focused most of her time on improving her songwriting skills instead of on her education.

 On the February 12, 2016, edition of All Things Considered, Warren said that she had been molested at age 12 and had later experienced sexual harassment and assault by a sound engineer during her working career.